 An important role of the Board is to build public understanding of, and connection with, the watershed, as well as fostering links and partnerships between the many organizations actively working to restore its health and resilience.
-This is done through Board meetings and the working groups, websites and social media, public education projects like the Speakers Series, and when resources allow, public outreach and engagement projects such as the "Water Woman" superheroes series.
+This is done through Board meetings and the working groups, an enewsletter, websites and social media, articles in the local newspaper, public education projects like the Speakers Series, public outreach and engagement projects such as the "Water Woman" superheroes series.
+See the website or Facebook page for examples.